protowerx-ai/proto-ui/README.md

-# proto-ui
+# Protowerx Streamlit Website

-simple user-interface for webpage and contact form
+## About
+Simple website utilizes streamlit to create the app itself and hosts a contact form automatically fowarding email messgages to the protowerx.ai@gmail account.